kdgdkd/ramiho/README.md

 - in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands, so they may get overwritten
 - in one of two midishcnx files under favcnx directory, that allow for advanced routing configuration using midish

-You may edit these files and functions, and adapt the header of the menu (fSETX_HEADER) to display some description of the connexions you've set up.
+You may edit these files and functions, and adapt the header of the menu (fSETX_HEADER and fSET_ACT) to display some description of the connexions you've set up.

 ## Usage

-There are three ways of working with ramiho: terminal interface, command line interface, and with audio feedback.

 ### with terminal interface
 When ramiho is launched without arguments, it will load ramiho's terminal interface.
 This is the main interface for ramiho.
 You will see the Help header with the list of available commands, and the list of MIDI ports and connexions.
 In English, it should look similar to this: